swimlane/el-segundo/README.md

 | lodash          | ✓           | ✓               | ✓                 | ✓              | ✘ <sup>3<sup>  |

 1. Possible using `replacer` parameter...
 Non JSON types not tested.
-2. Possible by inspecting the difference results... not tested
+2. Possible using prefilter and inspecting the difference results... not tested
 3. Keys can be ignored using `lodash.isEqualWith` & `lodash.isMatchWidth`, but neither options supports all cases.

 ![alt text](benchmarks.png)